onikolaiev/ado.core/docs/Remove-ADOWorkItemComment.md

 ```

 ### -Confirm
-Prompts you for confirmation before running the cmdlet.
+Prompts for confirmation (added by SupportsShouldProcess).

 ```yaml
 Type: SwitchParameter